Anzac biscuits are one of those sweet treats that just defines Australia due to its rich history and continued adoration by the population.

 If you’re Australian and just want to find out the history of Anzac biscuits or you’re planning a big Aussie vacation, it’s fascinating to read about the rich cultural history of the Anzac biscuit.

 You can find Anzac biscuits in almost all food carts and bistros that line up on Aussie streets and beaches.
-It’s one of Australia’s traditional delicacies that are easiest to prepare.
-You’ll find an easy-to-follow Anzac biscuit recipe below to try for yourself!
+It’s one of Australia’s traditional delicacies that is very easy to prepare.

 History of the Anzac Biscuit